Attention Deficit/Hyperactivity Disorder

 In order to receive services regarding ADD/ADHD from UTSA, documentation must be submitted in advance.
 Documentation must be within the past 3 years and completed by a licensed psychiatrist, psychologist, or other appropriately licensed practitioner who is qualified to assess individuals with ADD/ADHD.
 Documentation validates the functional limitations, which allows consideration for accommodation requests.
 Each request will be evaluated on a case by case basis.
 Documentation should include but is not limited to:

-A complete DSM IV-TR diagnosis must be provided with an accompanying description of the specific symptoms the student experiences.
+A complete DSM IV-TR or DSM 5 diagnosis must be provided with an accompanying description of the specific symptoms the student experiences.
 This diagnosis should be based upon a comprehensive clinical interview and/or psychological testing when testing is clinically appropriate.
 (Note: A comprehensive clinical interview meets mental health service provider standards of care in length (i.e. 50 min.) and focus that includes a complete developmental, family, psychiatric, medical history and mental status exam.)

 A complete description of the functional limitation/s as they impact the student's academic functioning in the classroom (i.e. description of impact upon study skills, classroom behavior, test taking and organizing materials would be examples of academic functioning).

 Functional limitations should be determined WITHOUT consideration of mitigating measures (i.e. medication, etc.).
 If the condition is episodic in nature, the level of functioning should be assessed based on active phase of symptoms.

 Suggestions of reasonable accommodation(s) which might be appropriate at the post secondary level are encouraged.
 These recommendations should be supported by the diagnosis.

 The written report should also include responses to the following list of questions: